Crime Alert: Sexual assault reported

 This information is being released in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses, including timely warnings of crimes that may represent a serious or ongoing threat to the safety of students or employees.

 The Virginia Tech Police Department reminds all community members of the following information about sexual assault.
-Note: This information is general in nature and does not necessarily relate to any specific incident.
+Note that this information is general in nature and does not necessarily relate to any specific incident:

 - Survivors are never responsible for the offenders' behavior.

 - The most common type of sexual assault is not by a stranger but by someone the victim knows, typically a date or acquaintance.